Eldorado Business Tower: History

 Eldorado Business Tower has eight parking floors, four below ground and four above ground.
 There is one parking space for each 32m² of office area.
 It is connected to Shopping Eldorado by an elevated passway.
 There is a 24 x 24 m helipad on the roof, capable of receiving aircraft up to 10 tons.
 Six of the 29 elevators are the fastest in Brazil, reaching speeds of 6 m/s.
 The tower is composed of a four storey garage building and a 36 storey office tower.
 The entrance lobby features a 7.1 meter floor to floor height.
 The municipality granted permission for occupation on October 25, 2007.
 Eldorado Business Tower was built by one of the leading condominium developers in Brazil.
+In 2009, it received Platinum LEED certification.